-Resident individuals are entitled to certain personal allowances and are subject to graduated tax rates ranging from 0% to 22% (24% from year of assessment 2024).
-Non-resident individuals are not entitled to any personal allowances and are subject to tax at a flat rate of 22% (24% from year of assessment 2024).
-As a concession, employment income of non-residents is taxed at the higher of a flat rate of 15% or the graduated resident rates with personal allowances.
+Resident individuals are entitled to certain personal reliefs and deductions, and are subject to graduated tax rates ranging from 0% to 22% (24% from year of assessment 2024).
+Non-resident individuals are not entitled to any personal reliefs and deductions, and are subject to tax at a flat rate of 22% (24% from year of assessment 2024).
+As a concession, employment income of non-residents is taxed at the higher of a flat rate of 15% or the graduated resident rates with personal reliefs.
 This concession does not apply to non-resident directors.

 Individual income tax rates

-A resident individual's taxable income (after setoff of personal allowances) is subject to income tax at progressive rates.
-Current rates for the years of assessment 2022 to 2024 (income years 2021 to 2023) are shown below.
+A resident individual's taxable income (after setoff of personal reliefs and deductions) is subject to income tax at progressive rates.
+Current rates for the years of assessment 2023 and 2024 (income years 2022 and 2023) are shown below.

 |Taxable income (SGD*)||Year of assessment 2023||Year of assessment 2024|

 |Over (column 1)||Not over||Tax on column 1 (SGD)||Percentage on excess (%)||Tax on column 1 (SGD)||Percentage on excess (%)|

 Non-resident individuals are taxed at a flat rate of 22% (24% from year of assessment 2024), except that employment income is taxed at a flat rate of 15% or at resident rates with personal reliefs, whichever yields a higher tax.
 A non-resident director’s remuneration does not qualify for the reduced rate, and withholding tax (WHT) at 22% (24% from year of assessment 2024) must be deducted from remuneration paid to a non-resident director.